 Communiqué de presse

-Benoit Charette, Minister of the Environment and the Fight Against Climate Change and Minister Responsible for the Laval Region
+Benoit Charette, Minister of the Environment and the Fight against Climate Change, Minister Responsible for the Fight against Racism and Minister Responsible for the Laval Region

-Jonatan Julien, Minister of Energy and Natural Resources and Minister Responsible for the Côte-Nord Region
+François Bonnardel, Minister of Transport and Minister Responsible for the Estrie Region

 - 30 -